awawa-dev/HyperHDR/README.md

 ## About

 Open source ambient lighting implementation for television and music sets based on the video and audio streams analysis.
-Focused on stability while ensuring performance and quality, especially for USB grabbers.
+Focused on stability while ensuring performance and quality.
 Single and multi-threaded video processing optimization for **Windows**, **macOS** and **Linux x64 & ARM** (Raspberry Pi and others).

 ![v20](https://github.com/awawa-dev/HyperHDR/assets/69086569/9bc7999d-1515-4a96-ba5e-8a732cf7d8a4)